industrial-edge/machine-monitor-getting-started/docs/Installation.md

 - The accepted range for the threshold value
 - The alert and warning section for values above than the acccepted threshold

 The user also needs to define the lowest and highest values for the trigger.
-For example, for the temperature parameter, the range is set from 0 to 100 °C. The figure below shows the values provided for the temperature trigger, and the same process is followed for the liquid level parameter.
+For example, for the temperature parameter, the range is set from 0 to 100 °C.
+The figure below shows the values provided for the temperature trigger, and the same process is followed for the liquid level parameter, but with range from 0 to 1000L.

 ![Secondrulelimits](graphics/Secondrulelimits.PNG)